josh-ja-walker/internships/README.md

-      --from <FROM>                When rendered schedule should start --until <UNTIL>              When rendered schedule should end -p, --pretty-print               Pretty print the schedule to terminal -h, --help                       Print help
+      --from <FROM>                When rendered schedule should start --until <UNTIL>              When rendered schedule should end -p, --pretty-print               Pretty print the schedule to terminal -O, --outfile <OUT>              Optional path to an output file -h, --help                       Print help
   -V, --version                    Print version

 ```